sensu/sensu-docs/content/sensu-go/5.0/reference/mutators.md

 ### Built-in mutator: only check output

-For some check results, only the check output is required before it is handled.
-For example, when sending metrics to a TSDB like InfluxDB.
+There are check results where only the check output is required before for handling.
+For example, when sending metrics to Graphite using a TCP handler in check output that follows the graphite message format.
+Graphite will reject the metrics as they will include the entire event payload without the mutator.

 To use the only check output mutator, include the `only_check_output` mutator in the handler configuration `mutator` string: